Mastering Psoriatic Arthritis: Take Control of Your Symptoms

 Understanding PsA

-PsA is an autoimmune condition that affects your skin and joints, causing inflammation and dry, dead skin or patches of redness or discoloration.
-There is no cure, but various treatments are available to manage symptoms.
+Psoriatic arthritis (PsA) is an autoimmune condition that affects both the skin and joints, leading to inflammation and characteristic dry, dead skin or patches of redness or discoloration.
+While there is no cure, various treatments are available to manage symptoms and improve quality of life.

 Monitoring Your Condition